dimircea/avr-usart/README.md

 * `bool find( const char* data, bool removeReadByte = true)` - find a string in the RX buffer and remove all data until the found string ( or the entire buffer if not found) if the `removeReadbyte parameter` is set to `true` (default = true)
 * `bool findFromPM( const char pmData[], bool removeReadByte = true)` - find a string (which was stored in PROGMEM) in the RX buffer and remove all data until the found string ( or the entire buffer if not found) if the `removeReadbyte parameter` is set to `true` (default = true);

-There is some room for optimisation, but actually the footprint in both, Flash and RAM memory is a better than the Arduino Serial library and enhanced features are provided also (no critics to Arduino Serial library).
+There is still some room for optimisation, but actually the footprint in both, Flash and RAM memory is a better than the Arduino Serial library.
+In addition, enhanced features as described above are provided.

 Arduino example code
 ========